AMS-MRC-disc-math-bio/pmfe/README.md

 You can now construct `pyparam.ParameterVector` and `pyparam.ScoreVector` objects (representing folding parameters and structure scores respectively), as well as call the `pyparam.get_mfe_score()` method to run `GTMFE` on a sequence of your choice.
 See the files `pyparam/example.*.py` for examples of how to use these methods.

+## iB4e

+This project includes "BBPolytope.h", a headers-only implementation of Huggins' `iB4e` algorithm.
+It can be found in the `iB4e` subdirectory.
+Note that it requires a replacement for one header file in the CGAL library; this is a small but necessary modification to support the algorithm.

 ## License

 The source for iB4e-GTfold-parametrizer is released under the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.